avaframe/AvaFrame/docs/moduleAna5Utils.rst

 where :math:`m_k` respectively :math:`\mathbf{a}_k(t)` defines the mass respectively flow quantity of particle or raster cell :math:`k`.
-Applying this to :math:`(x, y, z)` gives the mass average path profile.
+Applying the mass averaging to :math:`(x, y, z)` gives the mass average path profile.

 ..
 Note::
     The mass average path profiles does not necessarily lie on the topography